 Unlike RRSPs, TFSA growth is never taxed again, including withdrawals.
 There should be nothing holding back the investment growth in your TFSA account.

 Bonds have historically provided lower returns than stocks.
-This has led some of the financial industry to promote placement of low growth assets--like bonds--in RRSPs.
-However, this only makes sense if you only invest in a TFSA and RRSP.
+This has led some of the financial industry to promote placement of low growth assets—like bonds—in RRSPs.
+However, this only makes sense if you exclusively invest in a TFSA and RRSP.

 Bond interest is taxed at full rates on top of your other income.
 For tax efficiency and investment return reasons, you generally want to avoid having lots of interest income in your non-registered investment account.

-While I believe you should seek to limit inflexible taxable income at all times, it is especially when you are working and your interest income can be taxed at marginal rates of 40% or higher.
+While I believe you should seek to limit inflexible taxable income at all times, it is especially when you are working and your interest income can be taxed at marginal rates of 40 percent or higher.

 Since many of the most popular bond ETFs generate the vast majority of their returns via distributed interest income, high taxes on this interest can substantially reduce your true bond returns.